 - Shop the perimeter first: Fresh foods, meats, and dairy are usually there.

-- Check labels carefully—pick items with five ingredients or less.
+- Check labels carefully—pick items with five ingredients or fewer.

-- Steer clear of aisles with sugary cereals or frozen dinners unless you’re choosing whole foods.
+- Steer clear of aisles with sugary cereals or frozen dinners unless you choose whole foods.

-A study in the Journal of Nutrition found shoppers who follow these tips cut their calorie intake by 20% each week.
+A study in the Journal of Nutrition found that shoppers who follow these tips cut their calorie intake by 20% weekly.
 Focus on buying quinoa, spinach, and wild-caught fish instead of boxed meals.
-Every choice you make in the store supports the scientific weight loss advice experts give.
+Every choice you make in the store supports experts’ scientific weight loss advice.

 6. Mindful Eating: A Key to Success

-Mindful eating is a key part of the 15 Clinically Proven Weight Loss Tips.
-It helps you listen to your body and avoid eating too much.
-By being present during meals, you can stop eating without thinking.
+Eating mindfully is one of the 15 Clinically Proven Weight Loss Tips.
+It helps you listen to your body and avoid overeating.
+If you eat mindlessly, practice eating without distraction.

-Studies show mindful eating can cut calorie intake by up to 29%.
+A study found that mindful eating can cut calorie intake by 29%.
 It’s a strong way to help you reach your weight goals.

 Techniques for Mindful Eating

-Here are some effective ways to become more aware:
+Here are some practical ways to become more aware:

 - Pause before eating: Take a moment to look at your food.
 This helps your body digest better.

-- Chew thoroughly: Try to chew each bite 20-30 times.
-This helps you feel full sooner and eat less.
+- Chew thoroughly: Try chewing each bite 20 -30 times.
+This will help you feel full sooner and eat less.

 - Eliminate distractions: Turn off your phone and focus on your meal.
 Eating while doing other things can make you eat 10-15% more.